sloth-ci/sloth-ci/docs/extensions.rst

 Extensions
 **********

-Extensions are special modules that add or override the functionality of Sloth CI :doc:`apps <apps>`.
+Extensions are special modules that add or override the functionality of Sloth CI apps.

-For example, the ``logs`` extension allows an app to log its activity into a file.
-The ``ssh_exec`` extension replaces the default executor with the SSH-based one, allowing the app to execute actions on remote machines.
+For example, the :ref:`file-logs <logs-ext>` extension allows an app to log its activity into a file.
+The :ref:`ssh-exec <ssh-ext>` extension replaces the default executor with the SSH-based one, allowing the app to execute actions on remote machines.

 One app can use multiple extensions, even several ones with the same module (e.g., write logs to several destinations).